Glaxier0/appcent-todo-app/README.md

 >http://localhost:8080/swagger-ui/index.html

 ## How to use the API
-There is 2 enpoints that doesnt require Authentication: /users/register and /users/login
+There are 2 enpoints that doesnt require Authentication: /users/register and /users/login

 - Users should first make a register request to /users/register endpoint
 - After registering now make a login request to /users/login endpoint